Background pattern

 Side effects of unknown frequency (cannot be estimated from available data) include:

-• Alterations in heart rate (arrhythmias), deterioration of cardiac impulse conduction from the atria to the ventricles (atrioventricular and branch block).
+• Alterations in heart rate (tachyarrhythmias), deterioration of the conduction of cardiac impulses from the atria to the ventricles (atrioventricular and bundle branch block).

 • Keratitis (inflammation of the cornea), excessive tear production (lacrimation).

-• Lesions on the mucous membrane of the mouth, erosions in the stomach, gastrointestinal bleeding, colitis (inflammation of the colon).
+• Spots on the mucous membranes of the mouth, erosions in the stomach, bleeding in the gastrointestinal tract, inflammation of the colon (colitis).

 • Red discoloration of the urine for 1 or 2 days after administration.